Theophileaseh/School-Library/README.md

 # School Library

-Imagine that you are the librarian of OOP University, and you need a tool to record what books are in the library and who borrows them.
+Imagine that you are the librarian of a University, and you need a tool to record what books are in the library and who borrows them.
 This app will allow you to: Add new students or teachers.
 Add new books.
 Save records of who borrowed a given book and when.

 ## Built With